score-p/scorep_plugin_hdeem/README.md

         cmake ..

-    The following settings are important:
+    The following settings can be customized:

     * `HDEEM_BMC_USER HDEEM_BMC_PASS`